-The term for the long-term fire management measures will begin on LSO and end when the license surrender is effective.
-These proposed long-term measures, specifically the fire suppression and detection equipment, will provide fire management benefits long after license surrender is effective though, as a result of the cooperative agreements with fire agency successors.
-The purchase and installation of the various long-term measures are contingent on such cooperative agreements.
+The long-term fire management measures that are the Renewal Corporation's obligations will begin on LSO and end when the license surrender is effective.
+These long-term measures, specifically the fire suppression and detection equipment, will provide fire management benefits long after license surrender is effective through the cooperative agreements with fire agency successors.
+The Renewal Corporation will undertake to reach such cooperative agreements by December 2021, and it will purchase and install the various long-term measures as specified in such agreements.